carissalow/rapids/docs/develop/test_cases.rst

     - The battery delta data contains 1 record each for a ``charging`` and ``discharging`` episode that falls within an ``epoch`` for every ``epoch``.
 Thus for the ``daily`` epoch there would be multiple ``charging`` and ``discharging`` episodes
     - Since either a ``charging`` episode or a ``discharging`` episode and not both can occur across epochs, in order to test epsiodes that occur across epochs alternating episodes of ``charging`` and ``discharging`` episodes that fall across ``night`` to ``morning``, ``morning`` to ``afternoon`` and finally ``afternoon`` to ``night`` are present in the battery delta data.
 This starts with a ``discharging`` episode that begins in ``night`` and end in ``morning``.
     - There is one battery data file each, for testing both iOS and Android data formats.
+    - There is also an additional empty data file for both android and iOS for testing empty data files

+Bluetooth
+""""""""""

+    - The raw bluetooth data file contains data for 1 day.
+    - The raw bluetooth data contains at least 2 records for each ``epoch``.
+    - An option of 5 bluetooth devices are randomly distributed throughout the data records.
+    - There is one raw bluetooth data file each, for testing both iOS and Android data formats.
-    - There is also an additional for both android and iOS that contains no raw input data for testing empty data files
+    - There is also an additional empty data file for both android and iOS for testing empty data files